MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 ## Implement the tasks required for an MVP application

 With a clear specification, technical plan, and tasks document in place, you're ready to implement the document upload and management feature.
-The implement workflow demonstrates how spec-driven development guides implementation and how GitHub Copilot assists with code generation based on the context you've established.
+The implement workflow demonstrates how spec-driven development guides implementation and how GitHub Copilot assists with code generation based on the context you established.

-In this task, you'll review the implementation strategy and then use `speckit/implement` to implement the MVP version of the application.
+In this task, you review the implementation strategy and then use `speckit/implement` to implement the MVP version of the application.

 Use the following steps to complete this task: